tomasc/mongoid_occurrences/README.md

 # Mongoid Occurrence Views

+Makes one's life easier when working with events that have multiple occurrences, or a recurring schedule.
+This gem helps to:

+1. define multiple occurrences (or a recurring schedule) in a Mongoid document
+2. expand these occurrences or a recurring schedule into series of daily events and embed them in the document
+3. unwind the parent document into a Mongoid view (think virtual collection defined by an aggregation) so that it becomes very easy to filter the parent documents using time-based queries

+---

-An approach to dealing with events in [mongoid](https://github.com/mongodb/mongoid) using IceCube for schedules and [MongoDB views](https://docs.mongodb.com/manual/core/views) for querying.
+An approach to dealing with events in [Mongoid](https://github.com/mongodb/mongoid) using IceCube for schedules and [MongoDB views](https://docs.mongodb.com/manual/core/views) for querying.

 Your model (say `Event`) embeds a list of occurrences.
 Each occurrence has a start time, an end time, and an optional schedule (for defining recurrence).
 When a schedule is defined, the occurrence is automatically "expanded" into a list of daily occurrences upon saving.
 This setup allows for a great deal of flexibility.